qualcomm/QcNode/docs/build-hgy-ubuntu.md

-# How to build QC with TinyViz for HGY Ubuntu
+# How to build QCNode with TinyViz for HGY Ubuntu

 ## Set WORKSPACE path:
 export WORKSPACE=$PWD (or other path.)